lowne/xCodea/README.md

 ### Todo

 - complete this readme :)
-- push, pull commands [DONE, more testing needed]
+- push, pull commands [DONE in cmdline, more testing needed]
 - update() hook
 - if possible (almost certainly not), hijack tween() to use the update() hook
 - warn about files deleted server-side
 - extend the sandbox coverage to 100%; loadstring() is fully sandboxed, but dofile() and require() currently (probably) break it
-- asset management (waiting for Codea 2 (and hoping it won't break everything))
+- asset management
 - project discovery (and creation server-side) (~~possibly~~ available in a future Codea 2.x update)